robbrad/UKBinCollectionData/README.md

 To check the parameters needed for your council's script, please check the [project wiki](https://github.com/robbrad/UKBinCollectionData/wiki) for more information.

 ### Project dependencies
 Some scripts rely on external packages to function.
-A list of required scripts for both development and execution can be found in the project's [PIPFILE](https://github.com/robbrad/UKBinCollectionData/blob/master/Pipfile).
+A list of required scripts for both development and execution can be found in the project's [PROJECT_TOML](https://github.com/robbrad/UKBinCollectionData/blob/feature/%2353_integration_tests/pyproject.toml)
+Install can be done via
+`poetry install` from within the root of the repo .

 ### UPRN Finder
 Some councils make use of the UPRN (Unique property reference number) to identify your property.
 You can find yours [here](https://www.findmyaddress.co.uk/search).